sarathchandrikak/Serious-SQL/select and sort.md

-# Select and Sort Data
+# Lesson 1 - Select and Sort Data

 * Select all Columns
 ```sql